i2trading.com Technical Review – Is I2trading a Safe Broker?

 For that reason, I2trading should be considered a broker with substantial scam risk.

-I2trading shows multiple strong indicators of being a scam broker and should be avoided.
+I2trading shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.